 Hosting a webinar is a dynamic approach that allows you to conduct some proactive screening while gathering a highly targeted list of prospective candidates.
 A live webinar lets recruiters present detailed information about roles, career paths, and the company’s culture, which is much more engaging than just reading a paragraph in a job description.
 Plus, the two-way nature of webinars facilitates direct communication, letting candidates ask questions in real-time.

-The ideal webinar topic is one that a prospective candidate would be interested in apart from their job search like valuable industry thought leadership, a how-to on using a piece of emerging technology, or a behind-the-scenes look at the company’s latest projects.
+The ideal webinar topic is one that a prospective candidate would be interested in apart from their job search, such as valuable industry thought leadership, a how-to on using an emerging technology, or a behind-the-scenes look at the company’s latest projects.

 By supplementing your traditional sourcing methods with creative ones like those outlined above, you’ll create a compelling, informative, multi-channel recruitment approach that gives you the best chance of finding the right person amidst active and passive job seekers.